divio/divio-cloud-docs/how-to/divio-app.rst

     divio app list

-You cannot interact directly with project containers in the Divio shell.
-Instead, you should cd into the project directory locally, and precede your commands with docker-compose run web , for example:
+You cannot interact directly with application containers in the Divio shell.
+Instead, you should cd into the application directory locally, and precede your commands with docker-compose run web , for example:

 ..  code-block:: bash